Sushi Sho (すし匠), 2016.04

 Grilled Kinmedai is my all-time-favorite at Sushi Sho and Takimi Shingo.
 Chef slightly grilled the fish on its skin and left the underneath rare, it is not hard to tell its high oil contents after seared from the picture above.
 It is exactly that delicious as it looks - melt in mouth tenderness, oily but the grated daikon on the top balanced it so well.

-I also loved the Kohada which has a harmony sourness, the flesh is high in flavor and very enjoyable.
+I also loved the Kohada which has a harmony sourness, the flesh is high in flavor, very enjoyable.

 Ohagi is also a classcial one of Shingo-san.
 Made of chopped chu-toro with a pinch of sesame on the top, isn't it hard to imagine its creamy texture and bursts of umami flavors?